-Homeschooling is a growing trend in the Philiipines.
-The number of homeschooled students has more than doubled from 1999 to 2016, with some studies showing that as many as 3 million children are being homeschooled at present.
 Homeschooling is a viable option many parents have considered during this pandemic.
 In fact, never than during this pandemic has homeschooling presented itself as a strong contender.
-An online learning environment and parents’ increased role in distance learning give one a glimpse of what it means to homeschool.
+With an online learning environment and with parents’ increased role in distance learning, it gave parents a glimpse of what it means to homeschool.
 The Department of Education (DepEd) has strengthened its Homeschooling Program as an Alternative Delivery Mode (ADM) through the issuance of DepEd Order No. 001, series of 2022.
 With online learning environments and parents taking a more active role in distance learning, homeschooling has really come into the spotlight.

 If you are considering homeschooling your child, it’s helpful to understand exactly what homeschooling is, what our local DEPED requires, and how it will impact your child.
 The word “homeschool” can mean different things to different people.
 It can refer to anyone who instructs others at home through formal lessons or unstructured learning activities.
 But even those definitions have variations within them.
 To complicate matters further, there are different types of homeschoolers that all have their own unique reasons for doing so.